kodealt/anime/README.md

 Add button: select anime from the "enter" state. ("enter" state is when you search for an anime with the search bar and press enter).
 Adds only the selected anime.

-please do request any new features to my dm: @a_persan. feel free to use and modify source. crediting will be appreciated.
+please do request any new features to my dm on discord: @a_persan. feel free to use and modify source. crediting will be appreciated.